mkrause-nps/artificial-muscle/README.md

 `python -m artificial-muscle <path-to-Excel-datafile> <Type Parameter>`

 Files containing the plots are written to the same directory where the Excel datafile resides.
+The path-to-Excel-datafile can be relative because the absolute path is a parameter in `config.py`.

 ## Clearance Study